neuralvis/elpa-mirror/melpa/company-ctags-readme.txt

   The input could match any part of the candidate instead of the beginning of the candidate.

+- Use rusty-tags to generate tags file for Rust programming language.
+  Add below code into ~/.emacs,
+    (setq company-ctags-tags-file-name "rusty-tags.emacs")

 - Make sure CLI program diff is executable on Windows.
 It's optional but highly recommended.
 It can speed up tags file updating.
 This package uses diff through variable `diff-command'.